AdiDwiv/MNazar/README.md

 ### General information
 * MNazar is an iOS tracking app for sales employees.
 * Developed by Aditya Dwivedi (ad629@cornell.edu).
 * MNazar tracks the location of an employee and sends the collected data to a server.
-This information can be viewed by the employee's superviser.
+This information can be viewed by the employee's supervisor.
 * MNazar uses the Google Maps SDK for iOS to display locations.
 * MNazar also keeps a record of the total distance travelled by the employee.
 * MNazar can be run in the background and does not need to remain open at all times.